19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 ### Authority may transmit information from inspection to corresponding authority

-27F\.—(1) The Authority or any person authorised by the Authority may, on the Authority’s own motion, and subject to the satisfaction of such conditions as the Authority may determine, transmit any information obtained by the Authority from an inspection under section 27C to a corresponding authority as defined in section 30X(1) of a foreign country that exercises consolidated supervision authority (whether or not for compliance with any AML/CFT requirement as defined in section 30X(1)) over the financial institution to which the inspection relates.
+27F\.—(1) The Authority or any person authorised by the Authority may, on the Authority’s own motion, and subject to the satisfaction of such conditions as the Authority may determine, transmit any information obtained by the Authority from an inspection under section 27C to a corresponding authority as defined in section 152(1) of a foreign country that exercises consolidated supervision authority (whether or not for compliance with any AML/CFT requirement as defined in section 30X(1)) over the financial institution to which the inspection relates.

+[Act 31 of 2017 wef 04/06/2018]

-(2) Subsection (1) applies despite the provisions of any prescribed written law as defined in section 30X(1) or any requirement imposed under any such written law, any rule of law, any contract or any rule of professional conduct, and is without prejudice to section 30ZF or any other written law or rule of law authorising the Authority, or a person authorised by the Authority, to disclose information in the Authority’s or the person’s possession to another person.
+(2) Subsection (1) applies despite the provisions of any prescribed written law as defined in section 152(1) or any requirement imposed under any such written law, any rule of law, any contract or any rule of professional conduct, and is without prejudice to section 160 or any other written law or rule of law authorising the Authority, or a person authorised by the Authority, to disclose information in the Authority’s or the person’s possession to another person.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 14 of 2015 wef 26/06/2015]